harpia7/ogg_mp3/README.md

 use:

-1 - copy to a folder all the .wav files you want to transcode
+1 - copy to a folder all the .ogg files you want to transcode

 2 - copy into this folder ogg_to_mp3.sh and make sure it has rwx execute permission